 There’s no easy means to assign queries and keep track of their status.
 You’d find it hard to manage everyday workload and get visibility into what your team is working on.
 On top of that, there is no provision for you to track metrics such as average email resolution time.

 The solution, you ask?
 Investing in a customer service solution that doesn’t require your team to migrate out of their inbox.

 Hiver’s customer service solution, for instance, turns your Gmail into a helpdesk, making it easy to assign queries as tasks to team members, enabling everyone to collaborate via notes, and providing complete visibility into every query’s status in real-time.

 But what impact does investing in a solution like this have on the quality of customer support?
 Check out this story of how Vacasa, a popular North American vacation rental company, adopted Hiver and started handling support emails 80% faster.

 Customer queries aren’t of a single kind.
 Any company would typically get a wide range of queries – encompassing billing, product bugs, installation, offers, and more.

 So, there’s every chance that customer emails can easily feel overwhelming.
 This is where organizing and grouping similar queries can help save time.

-Let’s say you’ve got some emails coming in every day that are related to billing.
+Let’s say you’ve got some emails coming in every day that is related to billing.
 Create a filter in your inbox so that you can group together all emails that contain the following word: ‘payment,’ ‘accounting,’ and ‘subscription’.
-With all accounting-related emails routed to one folder, it becomes easier for a finance team member to know where to focus their efforts.
+With all accounting-related emails routed to one folder, it becomes easier for finance team members to know where to focus their efforts.